oracle/fmw-kubernetes/docs-source/content/wcportal-domains/appendix/quickstart-deployment-on-prem.md

 #### 6.2 Create an Oracle WebCenter Portal domain

-1. The sample scripts for Oracle WebCenter Portal domain deployment are available at `<weblogic-kubernetes-operator-project>/kubernetes/samples/scripts/create-wcp-domain`.
+1. The sample scripts for Oracle WebCenter Portal domain deployment are available at `create-wcp-domain`.
 You must edit `create-domain-inputs.yaml` (or a copy of it) to provide the details for your domain.

     Update `create-domain-inputs.yaml` with the following values for domain creation: